An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Related Work

 There has also been a great deal of work in psychology on studying how humans perceive and process events characterized by concepts such as \textit{good} and \textit{bad}.
 Specifically, there exists a notion that \dq{bad} is \dq{stronger} than \dq{good} \citep{baumeister2001bad}, meaning that undesirable or unpleasant events have a greater impact on an individual than desirable, pleasant ones.
 The behavior constructs that we are interested in analyzing are similar to concepts that have been shown to exhibit this phenomenon in previous works.
 For instance, Oehman et al. \citep{ohman2001face} found that people detected threatening faces more quickly and accurately than those depicting friendly expressions.
 In a similar experiment, Krull et al. \citep{krull1998smiles} showed videos of either happy or sad individuals to participants and reported that happiness evoked more spontaneous inferences while sadness drew slower ones.
 This shows that different concepts are perceived differently, depending on their valence; hence, in this work, we investigate how the nature of different behavior constructs is tied to aspects of their expression and perception in language such as window length, aggregation mechanism, etc.

-Some works that are related to ours are those that have investigated the accuracy of behavior prediction using acoustic vocal cues.
+Some approaches in machine learning and speech processing that are similar to ours have investigated the accuracy of behavior prediction using acoustic vocal cues.
 Xia et al. \citep{xia2015dynamic} found that as the observation window used to compute acoustic features was increased from 2 seconds to 50 seconds, the classification accuracy generally improved, with \textit{Negative} and \textit{Positive} behaviors gaining the most.
-Similar results were reported by Li et al. \citep{li2019emobeh} who classified behaviors such as \textit{Acceptance}, \textit{Negativity} and \textit{Sadness} by employing emotion-based behavior models on acoustic features.
+Similar results were reported by Li et al. \citep{li2020linking} who classified behaviors such as \textit{Acceptance}, \textit{Negativity} and \textit{Sadness} by employing emotion-based behavior models on acoustic features.
 In their models, the receptive field (measured in seconds) of a 1-D Convolutional Neural Network-based system served as the observation window for vocal cues.
 In general, they found that behaviors relating to negative affect, such as \textit{Negativity}, were classified more accurately than behaviors such as \textit{Acceptance} and \textit{Sadness}.
 They also observed that increasing the receptive field from 4 seconds to 64 seconds generally resulted in better classification, with \textit{Sadness} performing best at 16 seconds while \textit{Negativity} performed best at 64 seconds.
 Other efforts have addressed related aspects; for instance, Lee et al. \citep{lee2012based} examined whether the behavior annotation process is driven more by a gradual, causal mechanism or by isolated salient events, which imply the use of long and short observation windows respectively.

-While these works have contributed to a better understanding of the effect of observation windows, they are limited, including in the variety of constructs that are analyzed.
-Notably, they mostly focus on acoustic and vocal cues and not enough on the linguistic characteristics.
+While these works have contributed to a better understanding of the effect of observation windows, they are limited in the variety of constructs that are analyzed.
+Furthermore, they mostly focus on acoustic and vocal cues and not enough on the lexical characteristics.
 Hence, the novelty of our work lies in (1) analyzing the effect of observation lengths in the lexical modality and (2) performing this analysis using a large and diverse set of real-life human behavior constructs.
-Through our analysis, we aim to understand the relation between the nature of the behavior and how long an automated system needs to observe the language through which it is being expressed.
+Through our analysis, we aim to understand the relation between the nature of the behavior and how long an automated system needs to observe its expression in language in order to accurately estimate it.